 Treatment-naïve, early stage

-ME-344 is our novel and tumor selective, isoflavone-derived mitochondrial inhibitor drug candidate.
-ME-344 is currently in an ongoing investigator-initiated, multi-center, randomized study in combination with the VEGF inhibitor bevacizumab (marketed as Avastin ®) in a total of 40 patients with HER2 negative breast cancer.
+ME-344 is our novel and tumor selective mitochondrial inhibitor drug candidate.
+ME-344 has been investigated clinically in patients with solid tumors.
+Most recently, data was reported at ASCO 2019 from an investigator-initiated, multi-center, randomized study in combination with the VEGF inhibitor bevacizumab (marketed as Avastin ®) in a total of 42 patients with HER2 negative breast cancer.

 MECHANISM OF ACTION

-In addition to single-agent activity, ME-344 may also have potential in combination with antiangiogenic therapeutics.
-While antiangiogenics reduce the rate of glycolysis in tumors as a mechanism to block growth, tumor metabolism often shifts to mitochondrial metabolism to continue energy production to support continued tumor proliferation.
-In such cases of tumor plasticity in the presence of treatment with antiangiogenics, targeting the alternative metabolic source with ME-344 may open another important therapeutic opportunity.
+In addition to monotherapy activity, ME-344 has demonstrated potential in combination with antiangiogenic therapeutics.
+In pre-clinical studies, it was shown that one outcome of anti-angiogenics was to reduce the rate of glycolysis in tumors as a mechanism to slow tumor growth.
+However, tumor metabolism was able to shift to mitochondrial metabolism for energy production to support continued tumor proliferation.
+In such cases of tumor plasticity, simultaneously targeting the mitochondria as the alternative metabolic source for ATP with ME-344 may open an important therapeutic opportunity.

-Results from an earlier, first-in-human, single-agent Phase 1 clinical trial of ME-344 in patients with refractory solid tumors were published in the April 1, 2015 issue of Cancer.
+Treatment was generally well tolerated; two Grade 3 adverse events of high blood pressure were reported, 1 in each arm.
+Results from an earlier, first-in-human, monotherapy Phase 1 clinical trial of ME-344 in patients with refractory solid tumors were published in the April 1, 2015 issue of Cancer.
 The results indicated that eight of 21 evaluable patients (38%) treated with ME-344 achieved stable disease or better, including five who experienced progression-free survival that was at least twice the duration of their last prior treatment before entry into the study.
 In addition, one of these patients, a heavily pre-treated patient with small cell lung cancer, achieved a confirmed partial response and remained on study for two years.
 ME-344 was generally well tolerated.